mlai19/Library-System-Management/README.md

 ```

 **2. Crud Operations**
-- Create: Inserted sample records into the books table.
+- Create: Added sample records to the books table.
-- Read: Retrieved and displayed data from various tables.
+- Read: Queried and displayed information from multiple tables.
-- Update: Updated records in the employees table.
+- Update: Modified employee records to reflect changes.
-- Delete: Removed records from the members table as needed.
+- Delete: Removed member records when no longer active or as needed.

 **Task 1.
 Create a New Book Record** -- "978-1-60129-456-2', 'To Kill a Mockingbird', 'Classic', 6.00, 'yes', 'Harper Lee', 'J.B.
 Lippincott & Co.')"